 Our Tax Strategy

-The principal activity of the Company is that of a holding company to Hayter Limited (“Hayter”).
-The principal activity of Hayter is the design, manufacture, marketing, and distribution of grass-cutting machinery.
-Collectively, the Company and Hayter will be termed as the “UK Group” in this summary of Tax Strategy.
+The principal activity of the Company is that of a holding company to Toro UK Limited (“Toro UK”).
+The principal activity of Toro UK is the design, manufacture, marketing, and distribution of grass-cutting machinery.
+Collectively, the Company and Toro UK will be termed as the “UK Group” in this summary of Tax Strategy.

 In the operation of their business, UK Group members strive to be world-class companies, responsible corporate citizens, and good employers.